RohitBandaru/rohitbandaru.github.io/_posts/2025-03-02-World-Models.md

 This relatively early paper shows the advantages of world models in the context of reinforcement learning.
 They train world models on different OpenAI Gym environments to learn effective policies.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/ha_1.png" caption="" alt="World Models full diagram" source="https://worldmodels.github.io/"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/ha_1.png" caption="" alt="World Models full diagram" source="https://worldmodels.github.io/"%}

 V: The vision model is a VAE that learns a latent representation $$z$$ of the observation (image) from the environment.